adilkhan49/search/README.md

 # Usage

-copy and save the code as search.py in you home folder
+1. Copy and save the code as search.py in you home folder

-Open a command prompt
+2. Open a command prompt

-Search for a file part within a directory
+3. Search for a file part within a directory

-e.g. Search your home folder
+Search your home folder
 ```
 python search.py . whereareyou
 ```

-e.g. Search your Desktop
+Search your Desktop

 ```
-python search.py ./Desktop whereareyou
+python search.py ./Desktop "i'm lost"
 ```

 e.g. Search using full file path